v-viksur/architecture-center/docs/microservices/interservice-communication.md

 # Interservice communication

-When an application is decomposed into microservices, you need to figure out how one service talks to another.
-Interservice communtication is a key successful factor in microservices architecture.
-Communication between services must be efficient and robust.
+Communication between microservices must be efficient and robust.
 With lots of small services interacting to complete a single transaction, this can be a challenge.
 In this chapter, we look at the tradeoffs between asynchronous messaging versus synchronous APIs, as well as some API design considerations for microservices.

 ![](./images/interservice-communication.png)

 ## Synchronous API or asynchronous messaging?

-There are two main ways that microservices can communicate with each other:

-- **Synchronously** by calling APIs on the service.
-- **Asynchronously** by sending messages or events.
+There are two main ways that microservices can communicate with each other.
+Either synchronously, by calling an API on the service, or asynchronously, by sending messages or events.

 There are tradeoffs to each approach.
 Calling an API is a simple, well-understood paradigm.
 You call a method, and get a response.
-However, using asynchronous messages has some advantages that can be very useful in a microservices architecture:
+However, using asynchronous messages has some advantages that can be very useful in a microservices architecture, including:

 - **Reduced coupling**.
 The message sender does not need to know about the consumer.